vinitha910/libcozmo/README.md

 be reflected by the robot in the viewer.

 Similarily, to load Cozmo the in DART viewer, run the following command (currently not working):
-To load Cozmo into the rviz viewer, run the following command:
 ```shell
 $ rosrun cozmo_description dart_example MESH_DIR
 ```